‘Mobile Home Gurl’ Finds Her Niche in Mobile Home Investment

 “It’s more the person than the price.
 If the person I’m talking with on the phone does not seem trustworthy, or seems like they’re covering something up… I back off immediately,” she said.
 “No matter how good the deal sounds, an untrustworthy seller is a deal breaker for me.”

-Still, Hernandez has run into problems.
+Still, Hernandez has run into problems with mobile home investment.

 “I imagined buying a home, filling it and moving on to the next deal,” she said.
 “Though I did this for many years without many issues, I started taking back more homes as my inventory grew.”